Hv1000/Hv1000.github.io/_pages/research.md

 $$ Q(f,f) = \nabla \cdot \left\{ \int_{\mathbb{R}^{d_v}} A(v-v_* ) [\nabla \log f - \nabla_{* } \log f_* ]f f_* \mathrm{d}v_* \right\} , $$

 and recognize $\nabla \log f$ as score function.
 Then it can be efficiently learned from particle data by the score-matching technique widely used in the deep generative models.
-This method is not only structure-preserving but also significantly faster than the deterministic particle method, making it promising for solving the Vlasov-Landau equation where a large number of particles are commonly needed.
+This method is not only structure-preserving but also scales well with dimensionality and is significantly faster than the deterministic particle method.

 In my second paper [2](https://arxiv.org/abs/2405.05187), we introduce a variational particle method by leveraging the gradient flow structure of the homogeneous Landau equation w.r.t entropy $$ \mathcal{H}(f) = \int_{\mathbb{R}^{d_v}} f \log f \mathrm{d}v $$.
 The gradient flow structure enables us to develop a solution using the seminal Jordan-Kinderlehrer-Otto (JKO) scheme,